 - Regular meeting and worship with the saints on the Lord's Day.

 - Christian fellowship and recreation.

-If it seems like a constant "sacrifice" to do godly things and be with godly people then perhaps too much of your "time" is offered to the god of this world and not enough in the pursuit of honoring God.
-Realize that it is not the elder or preacher that places demands on your time; it is God Himself that requires you to offer your time to Him.
+If it seems like a constant "sacrifice" to do godly things and be with godly people then perhaps too much of our "time" is offered to the god of this world and not enough in the pursuit of honoring the true and living God.
+Realize that it is not the elder or preacher that places demands on our time as Christians; it is God Himself that requires us to offer our time to Him.
 Doing so brings us a peace and joy not available to those who spend all their time pursuing the things of this world.
 Like the song says,